rollerworks/search/doc/cookbook/type/create_custom_field_type.rst

     {
         public function buildType(FieldConfigInterface $config, array $options)
         {
-            // The integer-type sets a special transformer for localized integers
+            // The integer-type configures the field by setting a DataTransformer
-            // This type doesn't need this so remove the transformers
+            // to transformer localized input to an integer.
+            //
+            // Our custom type only accepts input in a special format,
+            // so DataTransformers set by integer are no longer needed here.
             $config->resetViewTransformers();

             $config->addViewTransformer(new ClientIdTransformer());